NEW PROGRAM!! PARENT & TOT’S

 PRE-CANSKATE (recommended ages 3-5 years)

 Open to preschool skaters aged 3-5 years with little to NO skating experience.
 Skaters are on the ice for 30 minutes at a time.
 Children are introduced to basic skating through action songs, games and play.
-Younger skaters may register for this program upon approval of the head coach.
+Skaters younger than age 3 may register for this program upon approval of the head coach.
+Children need to be able to stand on their own in their skates (not on the ice).
 Please email email@example.com for approval.

 If you have any questions regarding program placement, please email firstname.lastname@example.org